th2-net/th2-read-file-common-core/README.md

 + Added `continueOnFailure` option to continue processing files for **StreamId** if an error is occurred during file processing for that **StreamId**
 + Allow zero stale timeout
++ Added metrics for reader performance
++ Caching of directory updates during each processing iteration

 ### 1.4.0